jmor2000/labview_python_bridge/README.md

 * you should now see data passing to and from labview, have fun!

 > [!NOTE]
+> - The examples provided are very basic, send a data point to python, python will then manipulate it (add +10 to the value), and send it back.</br>
+> - You can modify this in many ways, I recommend using JSON data structures as "instructions" for python to do some task or service.... up to you!

+> [!NOTE]
 > - 'Your-Python-App' needs to be active for Labview to send data to the queues.</br>
 > - 'Your-Labview-App' can start and stop as many times as it likes, the queues and the data in them will remain live.</br>

 > [!WARNING]
 > Restarting 'Your-Python-App' will disconnect your 'Your-Labview-App', and destroy any data still in either queue.
+> Getting the conversion between Labview data types (e.g. Double) and Python (e.g. Float) can be a pain, I highly recommend sticking to JSON formats, as the data queues transfer a String data types.

 ## 👤 Author

 Built by [Jeff Morgan] @ [Awaken IoT](https://awakeniot.com/)

-If you're interested in tools like this, please subscribe to our LinkedIn page: https://www.linkedin.com/company/awakeniot
+If you're interested in tools like this, please follow our LinkedIn page: https://www.linkedin.com/company/awakeniot